Joshua-Barawa/MyHome/README.md

 * Bootstrap
 * PostgreSQL
 ## Support and contact details
-* If you get any issue contact mwamlandabarawa@gmail.com
+* If you get any issue contact ourgroup@gmail.com
 ### License
-Joshua.M.Barawa License

 ​
 Copyright (c) 2021

 ​
 Permission is hereby granted, free of charge, to any person obtaining a copy